-Understanding your Awards
+Understanding Your Awards

-- Award offers indicate your eligibility for all aid programs.
-All awards are based upon eligibility which is calculated using the information you provided on your Free Application for Federal Student Aid (FAFSA).
-Your aid offer is based on fulltime attendance.
+Award offers indicate your eligibility for all aid programs.
+All awards are based upon eligibility, which is calculated using the information you provided on your Free Application for Federal Student Aid (FAFSA).
+Your aid offer is based on full-time attendance.
 Changes in enrollment status may affect your eligibility for financial aid.

-Types of aid commonly offered:
+Types of Aid

 Cost of Attendance

 The Financial Aid Office uses an estimated cost of education based on full-time enrollment for one academic year (two semesters).
-The budget consists of direct charges paid to the university such as Tuition, Student Fees, room and meal plans if living on campus and various indirect costs.
+The budget consists of direct charges paid to the university such as tuition, student fees, room and meal plans if living on campus and various indirect costs.
 An overview of Shippensburg University's Cost of Attendance can be found at the bottom of the Tuition and Costs page.

-Please contact Student Accounts for any billing issues, charges, questions regarding disbursement of funds or refund checks.
+Actual tuition and fees are listed on the Student Accounts Webpage.
+Please contact Student Accounts for any billing issues, charges, and questions regarding disbursement of funds or refund checks.

 These are costs that you DO NOT pay directly to the university.
 The Financial Aid Office uses these estimated costs when determining aid eligibility.
 Travel to and from campus, books and supplies and other personal expenses will vary from student to student.
 The Financial Aid Office uses an average cost for each.

-Making Satisfactory Academic Progress:
+Making Satisfactory Academic Progress

-Please feel free to contact us at 717 477-1131 if you have any questions.
+Please feel free to contact Financial Aid at (717) 477-1131 if you have any questions.